Everything but the Kitchen Sink Cookies

 • You may need to break up the mixture even more to add to your cookies.

-• The crack filling can be made ahead of time and stored in an airtight container – 1 week at room temperature or up to 1 month in the fridge or freezer.
-(Keep the remaining crack filling for the cake!).
+• The crunch filling can be made ahead of time and stored in an airtight container – 1 week at room temperature or up to 1 month in the fridge or freezer.
+(Keep the remaining filling for the cake version of these cookies!).

 1. I have made these cookies several times now and it is my new favorite!
 My oldest son was visiting at Christmas and LOVED them.
 I do have one question – each time I’ve made the crack filling, there seems to be an excessive amount of butter that needs to be drained off.
 I have checked my oven temp and it is fine.
 Am I not cooking it long enough?
 Should I reduce the amount of butter?
 Any ideas?
 Your cakes are all beautiful.
 I wish I lived closer and could take a class 🙂